leolanci/DgeaHeatmap/README.md

 **Generate heatmaps with advanced customization:**

-With the function “adv_heatmap” users can generate heatmaps using a lot of different settings.
+With the function “adv_Heatmap” users can generate heatmaps using a lot of different settings.
 The options include:

 - changeable heatmap title